reilem/zod-geojson/README.md

 as the first parameter to the generic schema functions.

-As discussed above, if you only wish to customize the `position` field, you will still need to pass valid schemas for the `properties` and `geometries`.
-You can use the default schema `GeoJSONPropertiesSchema` exposed by this library for this purpose, and you will need to create a custom geometry schema that uses your custom position schema and then use this custom geometry schema as the third parameter.
+As discussed above, if you only wish to customize the `position` field, you will still need to pass valid schemas for the `properties` and `geometries` fields.
+You can use the default `GeoJSONPropertiesSchema` properties schema and you will need to create & pass a custom geometry schema that uses your custom position schema.

 ```typescript
 import { GeoJSONGeometryGenericSchema, GeoJSONPropertiesSchema } from "zod-geojson";